codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you teach a kid to climb stairs?
-There is a step by step guide.
+What happens when you anger a brain surgeon?
+They will give you a piece of your mind.

 ## Home Server Up-Time